Tkach, WCG and UCG

 In the COG Groups we have not only failed to teach and require passionate obedience to God: We have openly sought the addition of the obviously unconverted into our numbers with our watered down business model outreach.

-The various groups teach on just about any subject: EXCEPT on the definition of sin and the need to zealously keep all of God’s commandments; and when they do speak of zeal for the commandments, they are speaking of zeal to follow themselves and not referring out any zeal to keep the Word of God.
-Which zeal for God they openly reject and rebuke;’ demanding instead obedience to themselves as idols set up over the brethren!
+The various groups teach on just about any subject: EXCEPT on the definition of sin and the need to zealously keep all of God’s commandments; and when they do speak of zeal for the commandments, they are speaking of zeal to follow their own traditions and not referring out any zeal to keep the Word of God.
+Which zeal for God they openly reject and rebuke; demanding instead obedience to themselves as idols set up over the brethren!

 Unscrupulous men have always been attracted to God’s Ekklesia, and many throughout history came in with certain talents and abilities and quickly rose to the top; and once in high authority they perverted the gospel of warning and repentance and they made merchandise of the brethren, turning the brethren AWAY from following Christ and toward following themselves.